mrmrs/css-unabridged/README.md

 # CSS UNABRIDGED

-The entire css spec as single purpose classes.
+## What is this?

+1. An experiment
+2. The answer to a question I started to ask after noticing websites serve up 200kb - 1MB+ css files.
+3. A framework I can use to apply performance tests to extreme oocss concepts

+## The Question

+> "How big is the entire css language?
+Is it bigger or smaller than 500K?"

+So, what is css unabridged?
+It is an attempt to put the entire css language in one file.
+For the most part it's a bunch of single purpose classes plus a few other utilities (like normalize.css) that I frequently use in web projects.
+The file is meant to be a representation of an extreme amount of css.

+I develop this in conjunction with [css uncut](http://github.com/mrmrs/css-uncut) which pushes this concept even further by name spacing each base class to target 3 additional breakpoints.

 # References

 https://developer.mozilla.org/en-US/docs/Web/CSS/Reference

-## Filesizes
+## Filesize

-unabridged.min.css 94.07 kB
+* unabridged.min.css 94.07 kB
-unabridged.min.css 20.15 kB (gzipped)
+* unabridged.min.css 20.15 kB (gzipped)

 # License